pacstall/pacstall/README.md

 ### Uninstalling

 If you installed Pacstall from the bash script, you can run the command below.
 If you are unsure how you installed Pacstall, please run `pacstall -U`.
-If it displays an error message, you have installed it with apt.
+If it displays an error message, you have installed it with APT.

 > [!IMPORTANT]
-> If you installed Pacstall with apt, please make sure to uninstall any packages you may have installed before uninstalling Pacstall.
+> If you installed Pacstall with APT, please make sure to remove any unwanted packages with `pacstall -R foo` before uninstalling.
+You can run `pacstall -L` to list the currently installed packages.

 #### Bash
 ```bash